Media Appearances & Publications

 LEASIDE LIFE ARTICLE

-The local paper featured my grilled cheese shop and work as a spiritual teacher.
+The local paper, Leaside Life, featured my work as a spiritual teacher.
 It was published in the December 2017 issue.
 Read it here.

 Watch my interview as a guest on Rick Archer's popular YouTube show, Buddha at the Gas Pump.
 The show aired live on July 23rd, 2017.
 Watch here.